NagasaiKedasu/Telecom-Churn-Analysis/README.md

    ```bash
    jupyter notebook
    ```
-5. Select and explore any assignment notebook.
+5. This will launch Jupyter in your browser.
+Navigate to Telecom_Churn_Prediction_Project.ipynb and open it.

 📌 **Star this repository if you find it useful!**